browserengineering/book/book/accessibility.md

-However, `InlineLayout`, `TextLayout`, and `InputLayout` have to handle zoom specially, because the elements they represent have to be scaled by the `zoom` multipler.
+However, `InlineLayout`, `TextLayout`, and `InputLayout` have to handle zoom specially, because the elements they represent have to be scaled by the `zoom` multiplier.
 First, pass the `zoom` argument into the `recurse` method and from there into `text` and `input`:

 ``` {.python}